Pandemic-constrained Oscars feature more oratory, less music, comedy | Entertainment

 Pandemic-constrained Oscars feature more oratory, less music, comedy

-The Oscars telecast on Sunday, stripped to its bare essentials by constraints of the COVID-19 pandemic, had a look and feel like no others - devoid of the usual comedy and musical performances but chock full of lengthy oratory from the winners.
-As promised in advance by producers, the 93rd annual Academy Awards ceremony immediately stood out as a sharp departure from televised Oscar presentations of the past, with no opening monologue or any of the glitzy song-and-dance numbers that typically fill the show.
+The Oscars telecast on Sunday, stripped to its bare essentials by constraints of the COVID-19 pandemic, exhibited a look and feel like no others - devoid of the usual comedy and musical performances but chock full of lengthy oratory from the winners.
+As the producers had promised, the 93rd annual Academy Awards ceremony marked a dramatic departure from televised Oscar presentations of the past, with no opening monologue, no live orchestra or any of the glitzy song-and-dance numbers that typically fill the show.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)